A look at the design, market and legacy of Victorian pottery

 Gebrüder Schütz majolica plate

 Schütz majolica is not well known in the United States by name but there are very few collectors who have not encountered some of their output.
 In spite of their excellent craftsmanship, the companys' work has been largely overlooked for over a hundred years.
-The Schütz potteries have a history that is an interesting and complex one involving two feuding brothers who operated together then separately under connected potteries with similar products under similar names.
-Among the larger potteries in Bohemia they employed up to 200 workers at their peak.
+The Schütz potteries have a history that is an interesting and complex one involving two brothers who operated together then separately under connected potteries with similar products under similar names.
+Complicating things are the intricate politics of the area with shifting country borders after WW1 adding to difficulty between the connected potteries and their adjoining countries.
+What can be said is that among the larger potteries in Bohemia they employed up to 200 workers at their peak.

 Letovice, Blansko c.
 1900

-The pottery was originally established by Peter Eugen Selb and Carl Gustav Lenk in Olomuczany near Blansko—then part of the Austro-Hungarian Empire, but now part of the Czech Republic—along the Morava River in 1849.
-Purchased in 1852 by Karl Schütz the pottery that was to become Gebrüder Schütz Handelsgesellschaft was expanded and then trusted to his sons Ludwig and Arnold in 1859 for their management.
-The company took on the trade name Gebrüder Schütz Blansko.
+The pottery was originally established by Peter Eugen Selb and Carl Gustav Lenk in Olomuczany near Blansko and the large city of Brno along the Morava River in 1849.
+Purchased in 1854 by Karl Schütz the pottery that was to become Gebrüder Schütz Handelsgesellschaft was expanded and then trusted to his sons Ludwig and Arnold in 1860 for their management.
+Ludwig was a chemist and technical engineer while Arnold was a lawyer.
+The company took on the trade name Gebrüder Schütz Blansko

 They specialized in kitchenware and decorative hand painted earthenware.
 In time they expanded to more decorative housewares, brick, stoves and majolica.
-Around 1870 the company purchased a second facility in Petrovče near Cilli—now Celje—in which they developed finer wares that had them competing, and winning, in major exhibitions throughout central Europe.
+Around 1860 the company purchased a second facility in Petrovče near Cilli, then in a Provence of Austria called Styria—now Celje in Slovenia—in which they developed finer wares that had them competing, and winning, in major exhibitions throughout central Europe.
 This second plant took the name of Schütz Cilli.

 Gebrüder Schütz majolica wall pocket